valkey-io/valkey-doc/docs/data-types/sorted-sets.md

 4) "Royce"
 {{< /clients-example >}}

-We asked Redis to return all the elements with a score between negative infinity and 10 (both extremes are included).
+We asked Valkey to return all the elements with a score between negative infinity and 10 (both extremes are included).

 To remove an element we'd simply call `ZREM` with the racer's name.